d2l-ai/d2l-en/chapter_deep-learning-computation/parameters.md

 into the model as though it were a list.
 Each layer's parameters are conveniently located in its attribute.
-We can inspect the parameters of the second fully-connected layer as follows.
+We can inspect the parameters of the second fully connected layer as follows.

 ```{.python .input}
 print(net[1].params)